 Starting something from scratch in a foreign land can make you a bit clueless.
 This is why we have laid down a list of all you need to know about doing it.
 With the help of a Business Consultant, Company registration in Sharjah can be made easy and hassle-free.

 Everything You Need to Know About Business Setup in Sharjah

-- This is the biggest step that you have to take while you are trying to setup your business in Sharjah.
-There are three kinds of licencing that you would need and these three will determine your kind of work and define the parameters of your operation.
-These three are – commercial licence, professional licence and an industrial license.
-You would be required to apply for these licences and there are varying kinds of jurisdiction within it too.
+This is the biggest step that you have to take while you are trying to set up your business in Sharjah.
+There are three kinds of licensing that you would need and these three will determine your kind of work and define the parameters of your operation.
+These three are – commercial license, a professional license, and an industrial license.
+You would be required to apply for these licenses and there are varying kinds of jurisdiction within it too.
 A PRO can guide you through it too.
 Some businesses might require approval from specific ministries and government departments too.

-- A foreign company operating in the UAE needs to have a representative officer of a UAE nationality who would act as a parent company and appoint a local service agent who guides one through different administrative procedures and runs the business smoothly.
+A foreign company operating in the UAE needs to have a representative office of a UAE nationality.
+Who would act as a parent company and appoint a local service agent?
+Who guides one through different administrative procedures and runs the business smoothly?

-- If you are operating in a free zone, you would be free of a lot of restrictions and formalities and is made to boost investment and employment in the country.
+You would be free of a lot of restrictions and formalities If you are operating in a free zone.
+Because of this, there will be a boost in the country and employment of the country.
 There are about thirty free zones in UAE.

-- You would be required to register your domain name and in some cases getting a physical office is compulsory.
-The registration is a fairly easy process and does not require a lot of paperwork.
+You would be required to register your domain name and in some cases getting a virtual office in dubai is compulsory.
+Registration is a fairly easy process and does not require a lot of paperwork.

-- After you have been monitored, licences will be approved and you will be permitted to run your business and just get in regular checks and invigilation.
+After you have been monitor, licenses will be approved and you will allow to run your business and just get in regular checks and invigilation.